joric/oneliners/README.md

 * ListNode: `_has_cycle`, `_list_node_to_array`, `_array_to_list_node`.
 * TreeNode: `_has_cycle`, `_tree_node_to_array`, `_array_to_tree_node`.

-Also Leetcode apparently stores final results in the `user.out` file and allows writing to it, see https://leetcode.com/discuss/feedback/4643730/a-python-solution-that-contain-malicious-payload-in-your-website
+Also Leetcode apparently stores final results in the `user.out` file and allows writing to it:

 * https://leetcode.com/problems/two-sum